dmarx/anthology-of-modern-ml/README.md

 * Neural Networks are essentially high dimensional decision trees.
 The latent space can be datum-specific.
 The learned manifold is not smooth, but heavily faceted. each neuron (relu) adds a hyperplane.
   * 2018 - [A Spline Theory of Deep Networks](https://proceedings.mlr.press/v80/balestriero18b/balestriero18b.pdf) - Randall Balestriero Richard G. Baraniuk
 * Extrapolation
-  * 2110 -["Learning in High Dimension Always Amounts to Extrapolation"](https://arxiv.org/pdf/2110.09485.pdf) - Randall Balestriero, J´erˆome Pesenti, and Yann LeCun
+  * 2021 - ["Learning in High Dimension Always Amounts to Extrapolation"](https://arxiv.org/pdf/2110.09485.pdf) - Randall Balestriero, J´erˆome Pesenti, and Yann LeCun

 * Formalizing "intelligence"
   * 2019 - ["On the Measure of Intelligence"](https://arxiv.org/abs/1911.01547) - François Chollet